-Typical Protective Relaying Functional Requirements 50/51 Phase instantaneous and time overcurrent (3 phases if required), or 21 Phase distance relay (3 phases if required) 50/51G Ground instantaneous and time overcurrent (1 if applicable) If required of lue to reverse power limitations.
-50/51 or 21 50/51 or 21 but not both required.
-Only if trai nsformer / generator connection allows ground fault current contribution to EPS ground
+Typical Protective Relaying Functional Requirements 50/51 Phase instantaneous and time overcurrent (3 phases if required), or 21 Phase distance relay (3 phases if required) 50/51G Ground instantaneous and time overcurrent (1 if applicable) If required due to reverse power limitations.
+50/51 or 21 but not both required.
+Only if transformer / generator connection allows ground fault current contribution to EPS ground